MichaelMKKelly/MK-Stair-Sensors/README.md

 ## Downstairs sensor
 There is a prexisting mains powered doorbell chime (that was actually disused) mounted on the wall which I made my target for setting up this sensor as it has power already routed to it.

-I opted to buy a doorbell exactly the same so i could study plan and modify without touching the orginal with the eventual plan to be building the modifications into the front panel then switching it over and then keep the orginal cover so that I can quickly switch it back and it looks like nothing ever happened
+I opted to buy a doorbell exactly the same so i could study plan and modify without touching the orginal with the eventual plan to be building the modifications into the front panel then switching it over and then keep the orginal cover so that I can quickly switch it back and it looks like nothing ever happened.

+Please note that in some photos i am using a devboard in place of a EPL because I did not yet have them as I was awaiting the restock.

 A hole in the doorbell casing and the electronics box which is bolted onto it allows for cables to pass through